Second brain for relationships

 Intriq mobile app interface showing relationship memory notes and people context

-Brief in under a minute Ask Intriq for a recap before any coffee, call, or dinner.
+Brief in under a minute Get a recap before any coffee, call, or dinner.

-Type it or speak it No forms or tags.
-Write a note, or speak it — Intriq transcribes.
+Type it or speak it No forms, no tags.
+Write it or say it.

 Review every suggestion Nothing becomes memory until you approve it.